Huruma Children’s Home & School is in Ngong town in the outskirts of Nairobi, Kenya.

 Mama Zipporah was born and raised in Kenya, where she came to establish the Huruma Children’s Home with the help of her husband Pastor Isaac Kamau to protect those children who, like herself as a child, have nowhere else to turn.

 Mama continues to take in children.
 She now has 200+ children/youth living full time with her.
-Is she proud to have her home on her own property 24/7?
 She also takes in 100 children from the slums of Ngong to Huruma each school day.
 This allows them to get their education, as well as a meal.
 When it is discussed with her about when she will put a stop to the admission of children to Huruma, she is very thoughtful.
 She does not see any limit to the number of children coming and living at Huruma, because, her question back is, ‘Where would they go?’

 Winfrey age 12 years: Came to Huruma when the police rescued her due to physical abuse causing injuries, by her mother.
 Children’s Department is still involved.
 She has settled into Huruma well and is continuing her education.

 She was abandoned by her mother in April 2017 in a neighbouring town when she left her at a day care centre and never came back.
 After one month, the day care called the police and the child was brought to Huruma Children’s Home.
 Attempts to find the mother have been unsuccessful.

 Wincate age 17 years: Is a victim of sexual abuse who needed immediate care.
 Due the the probability of abuse continuing she was placed in a protective setting.
 However, due to the trauma she has suffered, it was decided that Huruma was the safest place for her until she finishes her high school education.